Introduction to Analysing Qualitative Interviews

-This two-day online course introduces the principles and practice of qualitative interview data analysis, with emphasis on thematic analysis.
+This two-day online course introduces the principles and practise of qualitative data analysis, with emphasis on thematic analysis.

-Over two days our approachable and research-active experts will show that analysis is achievable though an accessible step-by-step process, and will provide all data for you to work with.
-This process starts with organising data on day one, and finishes on the second day with finding a story that could translate to a research paper or thesis chapter.
+Over two days our approachable and research-active experts will show that analysis is achievable though an accessible step-by-step process, and will provide de-identified data for you to work with.
+Day one begins by looking at organising data (coding categorising and theme development); day two explores 'finding a story' and developing your analysis to translate to a research paper or thesis chapter.

-We aim to support those who are planning to undertake or manage qualitative research using in-depth or semi-structured interviews or those who have already collected qualitative interview data which they are unsure how to analyse.
-While it is aimed at the needs of health professionals, researchers, academics and postgraduate students, the skills developed here apply to many settings - so everyone is welcome, regardless of their research or professional background.
+We aim to support those who are planning to undertake or manage qualitative research using in-depth or semi-structured interviews or qualitative observational data, and those who have already started to collect qualitative data which they are unsure how to analyse.
+The thematic analysis approach used is also applicable to other kinds of qualitative data including observation, diaries, and other text sources.
+While the course is aimed at the needs of health and care professionals, researchers, academics and postgraduate students, the skills developed here apply to many settings - please ask us if you are unsure whether Analysing Qualitative Data is the course for you.

 Content